-"It takes," says Thoreau, in the noblest and most useful passage I remember to have read in any modern author, "two to speak truth-one to speak and another to hear."
-He must be very little experienced, or have no great zeal for truth, who does not recognize the fact.
+'It takes,' says Thoreau, in the noblest and most useful passage I remember to have read in any modern author,1 'two to speak truth-one to speak and another to hear.'
+He must be very little experienced, or have no great zeal for truth, who does not recognise the fact.
 A grain of anger or a grain of suspicion produces strange acoustical effects, and makes the ear greedy to remark offence.
 Hence we find those who have once quarrelled carry themselves distantly, and are ever ready to break the truce.
-To speak truth there must be moral equality or else no respect; and hence between parent and child intercourse is apt to degenerate into a verbal fencing bout, and misapprehensions to become ingrained.
-And there is another side to this, for the parent begins with an imperfect notion of the child's character, formed in early years or during the equinoctial gales of youth; to this he adheres, noting only the facts which suit with his preconception; and wherever a person fancies himself unjustly judged, he at once and finally gives up the effort to speak truth.
+To speak truth there must be moral equality or else no respect; and hence between parent and child intercourse is apt to degenerate into a verbal fencingbout, and misapprehensions to become ingrained.
+And there is another side to this, for the parent begins with an imperfect notion of the child's character, formed in early years or during the equinoctial gales of youth; to this he adheres, noting only the facts which suit with his pre-conception; and whereever a person fancies himself unjustly judged, he at once and finally gives up the effort to speak truth.
 With our chosen friends, on the other hand, and still more between lovers (for mutual understanding is love's essence), the truth is easily indicated by the one and aptly comprehended by the other.
-A hint taken, a look understood, conveys the gist of long and delicate explanations; and where the, life is known even yea and nay become luminous.
-In the closest of all relations-that of a love well founded and equally shared-speech is half discarded, like a roundabout, infantile process or a ceremony of formal etiquette; and the two communicate directly by their presences, and with few looks and fewer words contrive to share their good and evil and uphold each other's hearts in joy.
+A hint taken, a look understood, conveys the gist of long and delicate explanations; and where the life is known even yea and nay become luminous. closest of all relations-that of a love well founded and equally shared-speech is half discarded, like a roundabout, infantile process or a ceremony of formal etiquette; and the two communicate directly by their presences, and with few looks and fewer words contrive to share their good and evil and uphold each other's hearts in joy.
 For love rests upon a physical basis; it is a familiarity of nature's making and apart from voluntary choice.
-Understanding has in some sort outrun knowledge, for the affection, perhaps, began with the acquaintance ; and as it was not made like other relations, so it is not, like them, to be perturbed or clouded.
+Understanding has in some sort outrun knowledge, for the affection perhaps began with the acquaintance; and as it was not made like other relations, so it is not, like them, to be perturbed or clouded.
 Each knows more than can be uttered; each lives by faith, and believes by a natural compulsion; and between man and wife the language of the body is largely developed and grown strangely eloquent.
-The thought that prompted and was conveyed in a:
+The thought that prompted and was conveyed in a caress would only lose to be set down in words-ay, although Shakespeare himself should be the scribe.

-A Week on the Concord and Merrimack Rivers, Wednesday, p.
+1 A Week on the Concord and Merrimack Rivers, Wednesday, p.
 283.